cp4itech/apicgqlmcp/README.md

 > [!IMPORTANT]
 > The MCP Endpoint is created by default by API Connect for GraphQL

-The sample leverages a capability within VS Code to deal with [MCP Servers](https://code.visualstudio.com/docs/copilot/customization/mcp-servers)
+The sample leverages a capability within VS Code to deal with <a href="https://code.visualstudio.com/docs/copilot/customization/mcp-servers" target="_blank">MCP Servers</a>

 <br><br>
 ## Steps to use MCP in APIC for GraphQL